OpenDataServices/explore360/README.md

 Accessing GrantNav
 ------------------

-The above command gives you a local server listening on port 8000.
+The `runserver` command gives you a local server which by default listens on port 8000.
 If you're installing inside a virtual machine, you will need to do some or all of the following:

 1. Modify or disable the firewall to allow connections. (`sudo ufw disable`)
 2. Set the `ALLOWED_HOSTS` environment variable to include your host IP: `export ALLOWED_HOSTS='localhost','127.0.0.1','192.168.33.10'`